-The payment per country is as follows:
+The division of the payments by country is as follows:

 The following can be said with respect to the share of the current insurance companies in the number of policies and amounts paid.
 After Generali has been acquired by a.s.r. and Delta Lloyd by Nationale-Nederlanden, the four most involved insurance companies with their most important legal predecessors are: